 Our vibrant team works virtually across continents.
 We move fast and adapt quickly as we find new and exciting ways to push our mission forward.
 We’ve got a lot of ambition, and we are looking for team members that will continue to help us punch above our weight.

 Our team in Africa is spread across five countries and is responsible for finding and nurturing our community of grantee partners.
-They also lead in implementing our unique Active Partnership model of funding and capacitating our grantees, including our flagship program catered to very early-stage organizations- the Social Impact Incubator.
-Our global team is responsible for supporting our Africa-side operations and is home to our data systems, evaluation, and communications, in addition to Partnerships work.
+They also lead in implementing our unique Active Partnership model of funding and supporting our grantees, including our flagship program catering to very early-stage organizations: the Social Impact Incubator.
+Our global team is responsible for supporting our Africa-side operations and directing our evaluation, communications, and partnerships work.

 About the role